ppkantorski/Robinaut-Controller/README.md

 # Features
 The goal of this bot is to add a lot more features to control and manage multiple Freqtrade instances as well as view live data.
 (Stuff that Freqtrade's Telegram bot currently cannot do and may never do.)
 I like to use this bot personally to extend my ability to control multiple bots running on a server to get a general picture of all the pairs without having to go into FreqUI or to pull up FreqUI's dynamic ngrok HTTPS web urls.

-NOTE: Use NGROK at your own risk, however I personally think that it is useful for Freqtrade.
-I believe that wrapping the url in NGROK's HTTPS tunnels is safer when viewing data from an external server, but I was told before by the FreqUI developer that this method of tunneling FreqUI is not recommended (but neither is accessing FreqUI externally in general).
-It is useful for me.
-I will configure it later so that you can refresh NGROK's random tunnels URLs or even set it to automatically reset each day if you are paranoid.

 Besides the commands below, this bot can also plot live when orders are placed on your Freqtrade bots.
 ```
 /help_control - default help page